vishvAsa/sanskrit/vyAkaraNam/whitney/22_Chapter_XVIII_FORMATION_OF_COMPOUND_STEMS.md

 "accumulation is ever to be made" etc*.

 e\.
-Used in much the same way, but less often, is `prabhṛti` *beginning*: thus, `viçvāvasuprabhṛtibhir gandharvāiḥ` *with the Gandharvas Viçvāvasu etc.;* especially adverbially, in measurements of space and time, as `tatprabhṛti` or `tataḥprabhṛti` *thenceforward*.
+Used in much the same way, but less often, is `prabhṛti` *beginning*: thus, `viśvāvasuprabhṛtibhir gandharvāiḥ` *with the Gandharvas Viśvāvasu etc.;* especially adverbially, in measurements of space and time, as `tatprabhṛti` or `tataḥprabhṛti` *thenceforward*.

 f\.
 Words meaning *foregoer, predecessor*, and the like — namely,